blueberryapps/redux-file-upload/README.md

 #FileUpload API
 Below are the props you can pass to the file upload component.

+##`allowedFileTypes`
+An array with filetypes that can be uploaded using the file upload.
+There are several that will be recognized automatically as images (jpg, jpeg, png, gif, tiff).

 ##`className`
 The component will be wrapped in a div with this class.